dpslwk/vimbadmin-laravel-client/README.md

 $ composer require lwk/vimbadmin-laravel-client
 ```

-Add the following to your `config/app.php` service provider list.
+The following service provider will be autodiscovered for laravel 5.5+.
 ```
 LWK\ViMbAdmin\ViMbAdminServiceProvider::class,
 ```